 Knowledge first service is a great way to add credibility to your content programming.
 Ensure experts in their field are teaching all of your classes.
 It may be difficult for that to happen at first but slowly accumulating them over time is a necessary step in making your programs more credible.
 This will help ensure that people will keep coming back for more and more classes.
 Here are some more tips to .

-Community is the real way to have good customer service, in our minds.
+Community building is the key to having good customer service.
 A community will stand behind you through good times and bad but isn’t always easy.
-You have to make sure any of your staff that interact with your guests are personal.
+You have to make sure all interactions with customers are personalized.

 Hosting events can be another great way to build that community.
 Events allow for your staff to bond with your customers in a way that isn’t always possible during a normal day at the rec centre. is another great way to build that sense of community; allowing your staff to more actively interact with local visitors, while also showing people how active and supportive your organization is within your community.